measurement-kit/measurement-kit/include/measurement_kit/README.md

 ## API documentation

-`mk_task_start` starts a task with the configuration provided as a serialized JSON.
+`mk_task_start` starts a task with the settings provided as a serialized JSON.
 Returns `NULL` if `conf` was `NULL`, or in case of parse error.
 You own (and must destroy) the returned task pointer.